Bruce R. Levin

 Relatively recent publications from our Lab: For an almost complete list of our articles, click on "Publications"

 Gurney, J.G.
 M. Pleška, B.R.
 Levin (2019) Why Put-Up with Immunity when there is Resistance: An Excursion into the Population and Evolutionary Dynamics of Restriction–Modification and CRISPR-Cas Ph.
 Trans.
 Royal Soc.
-B. (In Press, we believe)
+B. (In Press, we believe) Available on bioRxiv

 Nicoloff, H., K. Hojort, B. R. Levin and D. A. Andersson, (2018) The high prevalence of heterogeneity in antibiotic resistance (heteroresistance) in pathogenic bacteria is mainly caused by gene amplification Nature Microbiology (In Press)